Winter Whale Festival | Port Stephens / Nelson Bay

 When you’re done, scan the QR code and boom—you get a completion certificate.
 Fun, easy, and a good excuse to stretch the legs and explore the Bay.

-Here’s how it works: each trail is like a progressive dinner that includes four courses, four different spots, all within walking distance.
+Here’s how it works: each trail is like a progressive dinner with four courses, four different spots, all within walking distance.
 You get to wander around town, eat good food, discover new local favourites, and just enjoy the night at your own pace.
 It’s just a great way to get out, try something new, and support the local food scene.

 If last year was anything to go by, you’ll want to get in early as tickets sell fast.
 Here’s the schedule for all the trails: